dnsimmons/node-rest-api/README.md

-#node-rest-api
+# node-rest-api

-An example companies and contacts API written in Node.JS with JWT authentication serving documents from a MongoDB database.
+An example companies and contacts REST API written in Node.JS with JWT authentication serving documents from a MongoDB database.

 ## Requirements